pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 It is possible to use the decorator in a downstream application, in which domain events are republished following the application sequence asynchronously.
-The decorate would be called synchronously with the republising of the event.
+The decorate would be called synchronously with the republishing of the event.
 In this case, if the view update routine somehow fails to update, the position of the downstream application in the upstream sequence would not advance until the view is restored to working order, after which the view will be updated as if there had been no failure.